-ENV 1 We have an elevator that is used to transport people up and down inside a building.
-ENV 2 The building has a fixed number of levels, numbered from 0 (the ground level) to N Level S (the last level). ] EQP 3 In every level, there is a button outside the elevator cabin to call the elevator.
-EQP 4 Inside the elevator cabin there is a panel with buttons (one per level) to request that the e EQP 5 The elevator has doors.
-FUN 6 The elevator can be sent directly to any level.

-FUN / The elevator doors can be opened and closed from the controller.
-FUN 8 The elevator doors should be closed when the elevator moves between levels. ] FUN 9 When the elevator reaches a level to serve a request, it should open the doors.
-FUN 10 After the elevator stops at a level and the doors are open, it can start moving again if it it has requests to serve.
-FUN 11 The doors should not be closed if there are no requests to serve.
-FUN 12 The status of the buttons can be accessed from the controller 1 ON 12 The Status of the buttons can be accessed from the controller.
+ENV 1 An elevator is used to transport people up and down inside a building.
+ENV 2 The building has a fixed number of levels, numbered from 0 (the ground level) to N_Levels (the last level).
+EQP 3 There is a button to call the elevator in every level, outside the elevator cabin.
+EQP 4 There is a panel inside the elevator cabin with buttons (one per level) to request that the elevator goes to the level associated to the button.
+EQP 5 The elevator has doors that can be closed or opened from a controller.
+FUN 6 The elevator can receive a signal to move to any level and will stop automatically when it is reached, unless a new signal to go to a different level overrides the previous one.
+FUN 7 The elevator doors can be opened and closed from the controller.
+FUN 8 The elevator doors should be closed when the elevator is moving.
+FUN 9 When the elevator reaches a level to serve a request, it should open the doors.
+FUN 10 After the elevator stops at a level and the doors are open, it can start moving again if it has requests to serve.
+FUN 11 The doors should be open if there are no requests to serve.
+FUN 12 The status of the buttons can be accessed from the controller.
 FUN 13 All pending requests should eventually be served.
-EUN 14 Dequests to go to a lovel for which there is already a pending request our hairmand row 14 requests to go to a level for which there is already a pending request can be ignored.
+FUN 14 Requests to go to a level for which there is already a pending request can be ignored.
 FUN 15 The elevator should not move if there are no requests waiting to be served.
-FUN 16 I he elevator should not move in a direction where there are no pending requests to attend 1.
+FUN 16 The elevator should not move in a direction where there are no pending requests to attend.